 Dr. Josephine Palermo (00:42):

-I’m doing all right this week.
-It’s weird.
-This is the first time we’re actually recording in the evening.
+Yeah, I’m doing all right.
+This week we’re… this is the first time we’re actually recording in the evening.
 We always record in the morning, don’t we?
 But you’re a night owl.

 Dr. Josephine Palermo (00:53):

-I am so I’m feeling great, but I know you’re a morning person.
-Okay.
+I am, so I’m feeling great, but I know you’re a morning person.

-Actually not Jo.
+I’m actually not Jo!
 I’m actually a night owl that tried to be a morning person.
 So now I’m in between.
-It’s like, I can’t when I’m really trying though, but I think I’m also a night person as well, even though, you know, today it doesn’t feel like it, but hopefully our listeners feel like we’re, you know, I’m still happy to be here.
+It’s like, I can’t win.
+I’m really trying though, but I think I’m also a night person as well, even though, you know, today it doesn’t feel like it, but hopefully our listeners feel like we’re, you know, I’m still happy to be here.